Publications

 The Deep Meaning of Trauma: An Etymological and Cross-Cultural Exploration

 Abstract The concept of trauma has evolved significantly over centuries, transitioning from its origins as a medical term describing physical injury to a complex construct encompassing psychological, emotional, and cultural dimensions of human suffering.
-This article explores the etymology of the word “trauma,” tracing its linguistic roots in ancient Greek, Latin, and Hebrew, and examining […]
+This article explores the etymology of the word “trauma,” tracing its linguistic roots in ancient Greek, Latin, and Hebrew, and examining how various cultures have historically […]

 The Impact of Trauma on the Family: A Narrative Review

 Introduction Trauma, defined as an emotional response to a deeply distressing or life-threatening event, reverberates beyond the individual directly affected, profoundly influencing the entire family system.
-Whether stemming from acute events like natural disasters, violence, or loss, or chronic stressors such as abuse or neglect, trauma disrupts the delicate balance of family relationships, roles, and […]
+Whether stemming from acute events like natural disasters, violence, or loss, or chronic stressors such as abuse or neglect, trauma disrupts the delicate balance of family relationships, roles, and emotional well-being.
+This narrative review […]

 The Social and Community Impact of Trauma: Effects on Family, School, Community, Workplace, and Interpersonal Relationships

 Abstract Trauma, whether resulting from individual experiences like abuse or collective events like natural disasters, profoundly impacts social systems, including families, schools, communities, workplaces, and interpersonal relationships.
 This article provides an in-depth examination of how trauma disrupts these domains, drawing on psychological, sociological, and organizational research.
-It explores the effects on family dynamics, academic and […]
+It explores the effects on family dynamics, academic and social functioning in schools, community […]

 Religion and Culture: Foundations, Interactions, and Contemporary Relevance

 Abstract This paper explores the intricate relationship between religion and culture, arguing that religion is both a product and a shaper of culture.
-Drawing on anthropological, sociological, and philosophical perspectives, the paper examines how religion influences cultural identity, moral systems, social organization, and artistic expression, while also highlighting how cultural context shapes religious beliefs and […]
+Drawing on anthropological, sociological, and philosophical perspectives, the paper examines how religion influences cultural identity, moral systems, social organization, and artistic expression, while also highlighting how cultural context shapes religious beliefs and practices.
+In an increasingly globalized […]

 Trauma and Africa’s Past: Historical Wounds and Contemporary Healing

 Abstract Africa’s historical experiences—marked by colonization, slavery, apartheid, armed conflict, and socio-political oppression—have left deep psychological and communal scars.
 These collective and intergenerational traumas continue to influence present-day social, cultural, and mental health realities.
 This article explores how Africa’s past contributes to different layers of trauma, examining its manifestations, perpetuation, and implications.
-It also highlights […]
+It also highlights culturally rooted strategies for healing […]

 The Neurobiology of Trauma: Implications for Healing in the African Context

 Abstract Understanding the neurobiological foundations of trauma provides critical insight into how traumatic experiences disrupt brain functioning and behavior.
 In Africa, where trauma arises from diverse sources such as armed conflict, systemic oppression, gender-based violence, and poverty, exploring the brain-based mechanisms of trauma is essential for effective, culturally sensitive interventions.
-This article examines the neurological […]
+This article examines the neurological processes involved in trauma, including […]